syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/290_Sumologic/README.md

 - 64 characters long Sumo Logic tokens must be passed in the message body.

-    NOTE: Although RFC 5424
-    limits the structured data field
-    (SD-ID) to 32
-    characters, Sumo Logic tokens are 64 characters long.
+    NOTE: Although RFC-5424 limits the structured data field (SD-ID) to 32 characters, Sumo Logic tokens are 64 characters long.
 If your logging client enforces the 32 characters length limit, you must pass the token in the message body.